Mobil 1

 Mobil 1 is a brand of synthetic motor oil and other automotive lubrication products.
 Originally developed by the Mobil oil company, it is now globally marketed and sold by ExxonMobil.

-Mobil 1 engine oil was introduced in 1974.
+Mobil 1 engine oil was introduced in 1973.
 The brand range now includes a variety of engine oils, oil filters, chassis grease, transmission fluids, and gear lubricants.

-In 1998, Mobil sued(there was no lawsuit) Castrol over the discovery that Castrol was processing conventional oil and calling it synthetic.
+In 1998, Mobil challenged Castrol over the discovery that Castrol was processing conventional oil and calling it synthetic.
 At the time, Mobil 1 was still created using a true synthetic basestock, which is more expensive.
-Mobil lost the advertising "complaint", and, as a result, the definition of 'synthetic oil' including GroupIII heavily refined to the point of considering it synthetic.
-In response, Mobil downgraded their process to the less expensive process which is not true.
-The result is a hydrocracked, hydroisomerized XVHI oil.
-Lubes N' Greases magazine has reported shortcomings in the ability to pass the tests that the original Mobil 1 formula was able to, but no one remembers those tests.
+Mobil lost the advertising "complaint", and, as a result, the definition of 'synthetic oil' including Group III heavily refined to the point of considering it synthetic.
+In response, Mobil allegedly downgraded their process to the less expensive process.
+Lubes N' Greases magazine reported shortcomings in the ability to pass the tests that the original Mobil 1 formula was able to.